JGonnermann/JGonnermann.github.io/content/authors/admin/_index.md

       Interdisciplinary research
 ---

+I am a postdoctoral researcher at [Zuse Institute Berlin](https://www.zib.de/) in the [IOL Lab of Sebastian Pokutta](https://iol.zib.de/), where I lead the ['Humans and AI'](https://iol.zib.de/research/iol-human.html) research area.

-Jana Gonnermann is a postdoctoral researcher at Zuse Institute Berlin, where she explores how agentic AI, machine learning, and human-centered design can be integrated to develop adaptive, personalized systems for learning, decision-making, and broader societal impact.
-In her research she uses experimental methods and evaluates AI tools together with schools and in companies to investigate these systems in practice.
-Currently, her work focuses on LLM-based educational tools and agentic simulations.
+My work explores how agentic AI, machine learning, and human-centered design can be integrated to develop adaptive, personalized systems that support learning, decision-making, and broader societal impact.

+My research focuses on LLM-based educational tools and agentic simulations, using experimental methods to evaluate AI technologies in collaboration with schools and industry partners.
+I am particularly interested in socially-aware AI and applications of AI in AR/VR environments for educational purposes.